sujaysrinivas/Electric-Vehicle-Analysis/README.md

 * There is a noticeable drop in the number of PHEVs after Seattle and Vancouver, indicating that PHEV adoption might be more concentrated in specific cities.
 * The other cities show a relatively even distribution, with numbers ranging from around 400 to 800 vehicles.

-### Insights and Recommendations

-#### 1. Tesla's Market Dominance:
-Tesla continues to lead the electric vehicle (EV) market, outpacing key competitors such as Toyota, Nissan, Ford, and BMW.
-To remain competitive and capture a significant market share, these manufacturers must prioritize building a robust EV infrastructure while scaling up production and driving innovation.
-Increased competition within the EV space will stimulate advancements in technology, resulting in higher-quality products at more competitive prices for consumers.

-#### 2. CAFV Eligibility Shortfalls:
-A significant portion of vehicles in the market currently fail to meet the Clean Alternative Fuel Vehicle (CAFV) eligibility criteria, making them less attractive and competitive.
-To remain relevant and aligned with industry standards, EV manufacturers must focus on improving compatibility with CAFV requirements.
-This will enhance the desirability of their vehicles and contribute to broader adoption within the market.

-#### 3. EV Growth and Government Support:
-The EV sector has experienced substantial growth since 2023, with increasing consumer demand driving sales.
-To sustain this momentum, government initiatives promoting EV adoption, such as subsidies and incentives, will be crucial in making electric vehicles more affordable and accessible to a wider audience.
-This would not only boost sales but also accelerate the transition to sustainable transportation.

-#### 4. PHEV Concentration in Seattle and Surrounding Areas:
-Seattle has emerged as a key hub for plug-in hybrid electric vehicles (PHEVs), likely due to favorable infrastructure, environmental policies, and demographic trends.
-However, beyond Seattle and Vancouver, there is a notable decline in PHEV adoption, suggesting that the concentration of these vehicles is limited to specific regions.
-Expanding PHEV infrastructure and incentives in other cities could help address this disparity and increase nationwide adoption.